 In most cases, you don’t need to be an excellent writer (though you do need to be a typo free, native English speaker), but you do need to be a good researcher since 95% of the time the subjects for articles are on things I don’t know much or anything at all about.

 If you’d like to start freelance writing (my #1 recommend side hustle), I’d highly recommend taking a look at Get Paid for Your Writing by Unconventional Guides.
+It is, honestly, one of the best ways to make money on the side with a full time job.

 40. Rent Stuff You Own